What happens when you live with HIV for nine months?

 What support is there for people living with HIV?

-Of course, our one-year support journey is always available, as well as our dedicated HIV website.
-What matters most is that you understand how your ARVs work, how HIV functions inside your body, and that there is hope and a strong chance for you to live your best life.
+Of course, our one-year support journey is always available, as part of our dedicated HIV website.
+What matters most is that you understand how your ARVs work, how HIV functions inside your body, and that there is hope, with a strong chance for you to live your best life.

-If you haven’t already done so, now’s a good time to scout out support groups: virtual or physical.
-Check if your medical aid, clinic, doctor or local hospital offers any HIV counselling services, what costs there may be for you to cover, such as transport.
+If you haven’t already done so, now’s a good time to scout out support groups – virtual or physical.
+Check if your medical aid, clinic, doctor or local hospital offers any HIV counselling services.
 Support groups are often so underrated, but there’s a lot of value you can gain from meeting other HIV-positive people.

 You can learn from others as well as share your own experience.
 Sometimes, just talking can make you feel better, and to know that you’re not being judged in this environment will give you even greater comfort as time passes.
-Remember that it’s not legally required for you to disclose your status, so even if you join a support group, you don’t owe it to anyone in your life to tell them that you’re attending or depending on such a source to get by, and process your ‘new normal’.
+Remember that it’s not legally required for you to disclose your status.
+Even if you join a support group, you don’t owe it to anyone in your life to tell them that you’re attending, or depending on such a source to get by, to process your ‘new normal’.